phaserjs/phaser/README.md

 * Updated: Skip preupdate/update for PIXI hierarchies in which an ancestor doesn't exist (thanks cocoademon)
 * Updated: Loader.audio can now accept either an array of URL strings or a single URL string (thanks crazysam + kevinthompson)
 * Updated: MSPointer updated to support IE11 by dropping the prefix from the event listeners.
+* Updated: Device.cocoonJS added to detect if the game is running under Cocoon or a native browser.

 You can view the complete Change Log for all previous versions at https://github.com/photonstorm/phaser/changelog.md